Celebrating 30 Years of Impact | 100K+ Learners | 40K+ Members | 5-Star Trustpilot Rating | 1,700+ Glowing Reviews

 Yes, adults can have sensory processing difficulties too.
 Sensory integration challenges are not limited to children; they can affect people throughout their lives, including adolescents and adults.

-Key Points About Sensory Processing Difficulties in Adults:
+Key Points About Sensory Processing Differences in Adults:

 • Adults with sensory processing difficulties may experience over-responsivity (being overly sensitive) or under-responsivity (reduced sensitivity) to sensory inputs such as touch, sound, movement, or visual stimuli.